rkotze/notify/README.md

 }
 ```

+## About push notifications

+- Desktop: the browser needs to be opened for the notification to show.
+- Mobile: Even with the browser closed you will get the notification.
+However you will get a second notification saying the app has changed in the background.

 ## Safari push notifications

 _If you're not willing to pay $99 for Apple Developer Program, then no notifications for Safari users_